TCBY: History

 A TCBY in 2006 using the former logo in Lynnwood, Washington.

-In 1981, Frank D. Hickingbotham opened the first TCBY in Little Rock, Arkansas.
-TCBY began franchising the following year, and by 1984 there were over 100 stores.
+In 1981, Frank D. Hickingbotham (b.
+1936) opened the first TCBY in Little Rock, Arkansas.
+TCBY began franchising the following year, and had expanded to over 100 locations by 1984.

 Prior to 1984, the company's name was "This Can't Be Yogurt," but a lawsuit from a competitor, I Can't Believe It's Yogurt!, forced TCBY to create a new name from its initials, eventually using "The Country's Best Yogurt".
 TCBY began co-branding with Taco Bell, McDonald's, Subway, and Burger King in 1995.

 In 1991 TCBY moved into the tallest building in Arkansas, the forty-story Simmons Tower located in downtown Little Rock, and the building was renamed The TCBY Tower until 2000 when TCBY vacated.

 Mrs. Fields acquired TCBY in early 2000 and became Mrs. Fields Famous Brands.
 The combined company relocated headquarters to Broomfield, Colorado in 2012.

 TCBY was also present in Honduras, Costa Rica and Nicaragua for several years, but closed all of its branches.

-In 2001, there were 1,777 TCBY locations across the country.
+In 2001, there were 1,777 TCBY locations across the United States.
 By 2011, after several waves of closings, there were 405.